 The liquidator’s role in CVL

-Throughout the process, we will:
+Throughout the process, we, in the role of the liquidator will:

-- Turn any company assets into cash to be distributed to creditors
+- Turn any company assets into cash to be distributed to creditors.

-- Distribute cash to creditors of your company on a pro rata basis as and when money is made available
+- Distribute cash to creditors of your company on a pro rata basis as and when money is made available after deducting our fees.

-The liquidator’s role in compulsory liquidation
+The liquidator’s role in a compulsory liquidation

 Any powers you have as director of the company will cease with immediate effect, meaning that you will no longer be able to act for/on behalf of the company.
 You will still have your director responsibilities to comply with, such as looking out for the best interests of your creditors, but you will no longer be able to manage the day to day business affairs.